Hifumi1337/Bounty-Hacker/README.md

 $ ls -la
 ```

-This will show us that the **00-header** file we found is actually owned by root.
+This will show us that the **00-header** file we found is owned by root.

 The easiest way to do this is by using **nano**: